5 Simple Marketing Strategies for First-Time Authors

 I sent a personalized email to each of them while my Kindle promotion was running, politely asking if they would consider reading and reviewing my work.
-The blogger could take advantage of the free Kindle download, and I would happily send them a MOBI or EPUB file.
+The blogger could take advantage of the free Kindle download, and I would happily send them an EPUB file.
 Or if he or she happened to live in the United States, I would be willing to send them a free paperback edition.

 A total of 10 bloggers agreed to review my book and only four of them requested a paperback, costing me approximately $42 CAD ($30 USD) to print and ship.
 If those 10 reviews lead to even two Kindle sales each, I’ll have already made a profit.

 But even if they don't, those reviews still mean new readers, additional exposure, and backlinks to my website.

 At the time I am writing this, no book blogger has published a review just yet — aside from my wife — so I am unable to measure the efficacy of this strategy.